TanX4503/brics-egarch-volatility/README.md

-# BRICS Currency Unit — EGARCH Volatility Analysis
+# Stability and Weight Optimization of a Potential BRICS Currency: An EGARCH-Based Volatility Analysis

 > **Research Paper:** *Stability and Weight Optimization of a Potential BRICS Currency: An EGARCH-Based Volatility Analysis*
 > **Model:** EGARCH(1,1) with Student-t errors ·